HIPAA training not only protects patients. It also empowers employees.

 The rules for HIPAA training for employees state that HIPAA refresher training should be offered to all employees “periodically.”
 While this is open to interpretation, it is best practice for your company to provide annual HIPAA training.
 Governmental rules and regulations change annually, and your company is required to keep employees informed on the latest rules.

-Online HIPAA training is a great way to provide a periodic refresher for all employees.
+Online HIPAA training for employees is a great way to provide a periodic refresher for your workforce.
 With just-in-time updates on rules and regulations, you can get your employees the information they need.

-What should be included in HIPAA compliance training?
+What should be included in our HIPAA training for employees?

 What’s protected under HIPAA